d3ttl4ff/react-three-fiber-boilerplate/README.md

 # React Three Fiber Boilerplate

-This is a boilerplate for a React Three Fiber project.
+This is a boilerplate for React Three Fiber projects.

 ## `Features`